hydro-informatics/hydro-informatics.github.io/pages/python-basics/pyfun.md

     [1, 2, 3, 'a', 'b', 'c']

 {% include note.html content="The above example uses `Iterable` from the standard module `collections.abc`.
-More about importing packages and modules will be discussed on the [Modules & packages](hypy_pckg.html) page." %}
+Read more about importing packages and modules on the [Modules & packages](hypy_pckg.html) page." %}

 ## Lambda functions {#lambda}